theTeamFuture/nonebot-plugin-lynchpined/README.md

 pip install nonebot-plugin-lynchpined
 ```

-and then adding following content in the `pyproject.toml`:
+and then adding package name in the following field of `pyproject.toml`:

 ```toml
 [tool.nonebot]